Using Course Management and Collaboration Tools

 These workshops are for faculty and graduate student instructors.

-Choose from workshops on CourseWorks (Sakai), CourseWorks (Canvas), Mediathread, Columbia Wikispaces, Audience Response Systems, EdBlogs, and more.
-All workshops take place in Butler Library Room 204.
+The program includes workshops about CourseWorks (Sakai), CourseWorks (Canvas), Mediathread, Columbia Wikispaces, Audience Response Systems, EdBlogs, and more.

 Course Management: Introduction to CourseWorks (Canvas)